sabegg2/Project3/README.md

 In this project, we were required to store and extract the data from at least one database.
 I used pgAdmin.
 My SQL schema is [anemometer_db_schema.sql](anemometer_db_schema.sql).
 To access the data directly from the app (this would be useful if the database were updated), I wrote a Node.js server ([server.js](static/js/app.js)) that queries my PostgreSQL database and serves the data over HTTP as a json file.
 For the data to display, my local server needs to be running.
 So for the purposes of my final project submission, I just included a static data.json file output by the database.

-## New library not covered in class
+## New libraries not covered in class

 In this project, we were required to include at least one JavaScript or Python library that we did not cover in class.